wikimedia/mediawiki-containers/README.md

     [mediawiki-node-services](https://github.com/gwicke/mediawiki-node-services),
     currently running RESTBase and Parsoid in a single node process for memory efficiency.
+- A small DNS resolver for service discovery.

 After startup, a brand new MediaWiki install will be reachable at http://localhost/.